Philadelphia: Police and law enforcement

 In 2006, Philadelphia's homicide rate of 27.7 per 100,000 people was the highest of the country's 10 most populous cities.
 In 2012, Philadelphia had the fourth-highest homicide rate among the country's most populous cities.
 The rate dropped to 16 homicides per 100,000 residents by 2014 placing Philadelphia as the sixth-highest city in the country.

 The number of shootings in the city has declined significantly since the early years of the 21st century.
 Shooting incidents peaked at 1,857 in 2006 before declining nearly 44 percent to 1,047 shootings in 2014.
 Major crimes have decreased gradually since a peak in 2006 when 85,498 major crimes were reported.
 The number of reported major crimes fell 11 percent in three years to 68,815 occurrences in 2014.
 Violent crimes, which include homicide, rape, aggravated assault, and robbery, decreased 14 percent in three years to 15,771 occurrences in 2014.

-In 2014, Philadelphia enacted an ordinance decriminalizing the possession of less than 30 grams of marijuana or 8 grams of hashish; the ordinance gave police officers the discretion to treat possession of these amounts as a civil infraction punishable by a $25 ticket, rather than a crime.
-Philadelphia was at the time the largest city to decriminalize the possession of marijuana.
+In 2014, Philadelphia enacted an ordinance decriminalizing the possession of less than 30 grams of marijuana or eight grams of hashish; the ordinance gave police officers the discretion to treat possession of these amounts as a civil infraction punishable by a $25 ticket, rather than a crime.
+At the time, Philadelphia was at the largest city in the nation to decriminalize the possession of marijuana.
 From 2013 to 2018, marijuana arrests in the city dropped by more than 85%.
 The purchase or sale of marijuana remains a criminal offense in Philadelphia.